CIA involvement in Contra cocaine trafficking: Mercury News response

 Surprised by The Washington Post article, Mercury News executive editor Jerome Ceppos wrote to the Post defending the series.
 The Post ultimately refused to print his letter.
 Ceppos also asked reporter Pete Carey to write a critique of the series for publication in The Mercury News, and had the controversial website artwork changed.
 Carey's critique appeared in mid-October and went through several of the Post criticisms of the series, including the importance of Blandón's drug ring in spreading crack, questions about Blandón's testimony in court, and how specific series allegations about CIA involvement had been, giving Webb's responses.

 When the Los Angeles Times series appeared, Ceppos again wrote to defend the original series.
 He also defended the series in interviews with all three papers.
-The extent of the criticism, however, convinced Ceppos that The Mercury News had to acknowledge to its readers that the series hadn't been subjected to strong criticism.
+The extent of the criticism, however, convinced Ceppos that The Mercury News had to acknowledge to its readers that the series had not been subjected to strong criticism.
 He did this in a column that appeared on November 3, defending the series, but also committing the paper to a review of major criticisms.

 Ceppos' column drew editorial responses from both The New York Times and The Washington Post.
-An editorial in the Times, while criticizing the series for making "unsubstantiated charges," conceded that it did find "drug-smuggling and dealing by Nicaraguans with at least tentative connections to the Contras" and called for further investigation.
+An editorial in the Times, while criticizing the series for making "unsubstantiated charges", conceded that it did find "drug-smuggling and dealing by Nicaraguans with at least tentative connections to the Contras" and called for further investigation.

 The Post response came from the paper's ombudsman, Geneva Overholser.
 Overholser was harshly critical of the series, "reported by a seemingly hotheaded fellow willing to have people leap to conclusions his reporting couldn't back up."
-But while calling the flaws in the series "unforgivably careless journalism," Overholser also criticized the Post's refusal to print Ceppos' letter defending the series and sharply criticized the Post's coverage of the story.
+But while calling the flaws in the series "unforgivably careless journalism", Overholser also criticized the Post's refusal to print Ceppos' letter defending the series and sharply criticized the Post's coverage of the story.
 Calling the Post's overall focus "misplaced", Overholser expressed regret that the paper had not taken the opportunity to re-examine whether the CIA had overlooked Contra involvement in drug smuggling, "a subject The Post and the public had given short shrift."

 In contrast, the series received support from Steve Weinberg, a former executive director of Investigative Reporters and Editors.
 In a long review of the series' claims in The Baltimore Sun, Weinberg said: "I think the critics have been far too harsh.
 Despite some hyped phrasing, 'Dark Alliance' appears to be praiseworthy investigative reporting."

 After the series' publication, the Northern California branch of the national Society of Professional Journalists had voted Webb "Journalist of the Year" for 1996.
 Despite the controversy that soon overtook the series, and the request of one board member to reconsider, the branch's board went ahead with the award in November.